Muhammad Muhsin Ibrahim

 honourably surrendered.

 FCE and proceeded to a university to study a similar course.
-There I believe I
+There, I believe I

 Allah wants me to be.

-nonetheless, mean that we should not strive to get what we want.
-Give it as
+nonetheless, mean we shouldn't strive to get what we want.
+Give it your best effort.
+Then, when it becomes apparent that that particular thing (or

 person, for instance) is not for you, give up and accept what Allah provides